inaimathi/langnostic/drafts/working-out-ai-safety-beliefs.md

 ### Can AI reduce friction enough on things we could do without it that it's worth it even if not unique?

 Apart from frontier benefits, can AI give us gains in task classes that humans are already pretty good in, but not perfect candidates for automation?
 Can a human accountant or auditor be 40% more efficient in their work by using AI?
-If so, this is an example of a good, and we can talk about what that, possibly non-transformative, good in the context of something on one side of the ledger.
+If so, that's a possibly non-transformative good we still need to put on one side of the ledger.

 ### Are there goods AI can produce at a scale that changes the comparison?

-Plausibly, there are goods AI can produce _much faster_ and more efficiently than humans could ever hope to.
-To the point that it gives a qualitative change in the way we as a species live our lives.
+Plausibly, there are goods AI can produce so much faster and more efficiently than humans ever could that they produce a qualitative change in how we live.
 Something that's viewed as rare and precious now, possibly even worthy of rationing, but that AI could help us turn into trivial goods that might be fully available everywhere.
 If yes, then plausibly it's worth taking some downsides/risks to accomplish those gains.

 # Vs. AI Maximalists/EAcc